A Burn Remedy You Can Eat

 9. Vitamin E - I know Vitamin E is wonderful for the healing process of the skin and to avoid scarring, and have put a hole in a gelcap with a pin in order to apply it to things like this, but didn't have any available to try on the burn after it happened.

 10. This was suggested to a friend by a missionary, they have to learn ways to remedy things naturally as they are often in parts of the world where there are no medicines.
 They use fresh urine which takes away the pain and heals it without scarring.
 As unpleasant as that sounds, it isn't the first time I've heard of using it as a remedy, it is useful for various things, but truthfully, you'll never catch me using it unless I have absolutely no other alternative.

 The best thing I found to do was get it on ice.
 I didn't apply ice directly to the skin, or it would add an "ice burn" to my already burned skin, but used an ice pack covered with cloth.
 Then the simple but amazingly soothing egg whites!

 Oh, and the next morning I used the remaining egg to make scrambled eggs for breakfast.

 You may also be interested in "Natural Sunburn Remedies plus Vitamin D"

-IMAGE & INFORMATION SOURCE CREDIT: Unless otherwise noted, images were received from Wholefood Farmacy as part of an email educational series.
-Certain posts contain information from that educational series with personal insights added.
+CONTENT SOURCE CREDIT: Certain posts contain information from an educational series offered by Wholefood Farmacy with personal insights added or more current information added when updating.
 All such information is used with permission.